Anxiety and stress are very common for wives and partners of men with prostate cancer. We may be thinking:

-It is nearly impossible to completely stop our anxious talk from happening.
+It's nearly impossible to completely stop our anxious talk from happening.
 But we can learn to turn down the volume.

-When you feel anxious or agitated, close your eyes, and imagine that you are turning the volume of the voices down, just as if you are turning down the volume on a radio.
+When you feel anxious or agitated, close your eyes and imagine that you are turning the volume of the voices down, just as if you are turning down the volume on a radio.

-It also helps to remind yourself (whether you are experiencing anxiety or not) that you can turn down the volume on your anxious talk whenever you choose to.
+It also helps to remind yourself that you can turn down the volume on your anxious talk whenever you choose to.

 When we lower the volume on our anxious talk, we’re better able to "hear" the positive thoughts we can tell ourselves to help us feel better.